 Downloading & Printing Messages

 You can always download and print copies of messages within your account on OurFamilyWizard.
 You can print messages you select individually or you can print all of your sent and received messages from your All Messages folder.

 Respect is essential for great communication.
 But if conflict is a factor after a divorce or separation, managing the content of messages to keep discussions on track can be a challenge.
 For parents who want an extra layer of assistance with keeping their conversations positive and productive, ToneMeter is a helpful OurFamilyWizard add-on.
 It analyzes the tone of messages and raises a flag whenever it encounters statements that have the potential to cause issues.

 Co-parenting is complicated enough as it is without having to worry about missing messages or deleted correspondence.
 On OurFamilyWizard, co-parents will always have access to a complete, concrete record of their entire message history no matter what.

-The message board houses more than just the communication between co-parents and family members.
-System Messages and Action Items provide parents with a complete record of all additions and updates made with every single tool on the site.
-So if you're looking for a new event created by your co-parent or need to know the history of an updated expense request, the System Messages and Action Items folders are the perfect place to start.
+The Messages section houses more than just the communication between co-parents and family members.
+Notifications and Action Items provide parents with a complete record of all additions and updates made with every single tool on the site.
+So if you're looking for a new event created by your co-parent or need to know the history of an updated expense request, the Notifications and Action Items folders are the perfect place to start.